 by the power of the Holy Spirit.

 And hope is available to us if, or more likely when, we find ourselves in one of those inevitable holes or potential abysses in life.
-Of course, it is not the place in life where we would want to go to find evidence of God’s presence in our life: to assist us with building evidence-based belief in him and in turn support our Christian faith.
+Of course, it is not the place where we would want to go to find evidence of God’s presence in our life: to assist us with building evidence-based belief in him and in turn support our Christian faith.
 But, I am confident that he can be recognised, at times quite clearly, there in a positive sense within those times.